 Temperature readings in this phase of the menstrual cycle tend to be more stable than readings in the follicular phase – ideally they do not vary more than ~.2°F. (See Figure 2.0) Temperature readings in the follicular phase are under the influence of the pituitary gland and the hypothalamus, both sensitive endocrine glands easily affected by factors such as stress and emotions, hence the tendency for fluctuations.
 Temperature readings in the luteal phase, however, are under the influence of the corpus luteum, a temporary endocrine gland that forms from the ovarian follicle that ovulated (released an egg).
 The corpus luteum produces progesterone, a thermogenic hormone, which is thought to account for the rise in basal body temperature during this phase.
 Acting as a kind of “adhesive,” it is responsible for maintaining the lining of the endometrium for the duration of the luteal phase…. and if conception occurs, then for some weeks beyond.

 Basal body temperature typically drops about one to two days before the onset of the period – this temperature shift signifies that the corpus luteum is disintegrating and progesterone is no longer being produced.
 In response, the endometrial lining loosens and begins to shed – this is menstruation.
-In the event of conception and successful embryonic implantation, the corpus luteum will be maintained and continue to produce progesterone until the embryo is capable of producing it on its own (at about 8 weeks of pregnancy).
+In the event of conception and successful embryonic implantation, the corpus luteum will be maintained and continue to produce progesterone until the placenta takes over (around 8-12 weeks of pregnancy).

 Your BBT chart can reveal the cause of menstrual cycle irregularities – if the follicular phase and/or the luteal phase are the issue.
 This is important to identify, as this information will more effectively guide your treatments.
 If the menstrual cycle is less than 28 days, this most often means that ovulation occurred early (i.e., short follicular phase), but occasionally, this may mean that the luteal phase is insufficient.
 Other potential insufficiencies include: your BBT in the luteal phase fluctuates too much, is slow to climb to an adequate temperature, never reaches an adequate temperature, or temperature drops too soon resulting in a short luteal phase.
 From a traditional Chinese medicine perspective, in all of these cases, the yang of the Kidneys is most likely deficient, and sometimes, in combination with other diagnostic patterns.
 Below is an explanation of the trends you may see in your BBT chart, and the ways in which acupuncture and herbal medicine may be of help in optimizing fertility.